JayPanoz/audiopkger/README.md

 This means you can also use this command as a quick and simple packager for W3C audiobooks if you already have everything required.

+Quick tip: rename the `.lpf` extension to `.zip` to easily unzip this package if needed.

 ### Misc

 To print the help, run: